Are Seed Oils Bad for Your Health? If you want to know more about the benefits of using oil seeds, read this article.

 - High smoke point makes them good for frying and baking

 - Heavily processed using high heat, pressure, and solvents

 - Damages nutrients and creates free radicals and trans fats

 - Prone to rancidity and oxidation from heat, light, and air

 How can you use them in your diet?

 You can add extra virgin olive oil to salads, pasta dishes, soups, stews, stir-fries, bread, muffins, cookies, cakes, pies, pastries, sauces, dressings, dips, spreads, smoothies, oatmeal, yogurt, ice cream, milkshakes, coffee drinks, tea, juices, and even salad dressing.
-Try adding 1/4 cup of extra virgin olive oil to each meal once or twice a day.
+Add 1/4 cup of extra virgin olive oil to each meal once or twice daily.
 If you want to ensure you’re getting enough omega-3’s, look for foods labeled “omega-3 enriched” instead of just plain ol’ olive oil.